Supermagnum/gr-sleipnir/README.md

 - **Integrated Services**: Voice, text messaging, callsign metadata, and framing in a single protocol
 - **PTT Control**: Push-to-talk control integration for radio operation
 - **GNU Radio Integration**: Built on GNU Radio framework for flexibility and extensibility
-- **Battery-Friendly Cryptography**: BrainpoolP256r1 + ChaCha20Poly1305 optimized for low-power devices
+- **Optional Cryptography**: BrainpoolP256r1 + ChaCha20Poly1305 optimized for low-power devices (optional features)

-## Cryptography: BrainpoolP256r1 + ChaCha20Poly1305
+## Cryptography: BrainpoolP256r1 + ChaCha20Poly1305 (Optional)

-The system uses a combination of BrainpoolP256r1 (from [gr-linux-crypto](https://github.com/Supermagnum/gr-linux-crypto)) and ChaCha20Poly1305 (from gr-nacl) for authentication and message integrity.
-This combination is specifically chosen for its battery-friendly characteristics.
+The system optionally supports a combination of BrainpoolP256r1 (from [gr-linux-crypto](https://github.com/Supermagnum/gr-linux-crypto)) and ChaCha20Poly1305 (from gr-nacl) for authentication and message integrity.
+This combination is specifically chosen for its battery-friendly characteristics. **Note: Encryption and signing are optional features** - the system can operate without cryptographic features for basic voice communication.

 ### Why This Combination is Battery-Friendly